Comparison with other criteria – large sample asymptotics#

 We use the negative log likelihood as our risk functional, with a Gaussian observation model.

 (For technical reasons the risk functional is defined above as a method of the candidate model.
-The comparison functions expect a separate functional, so Q[phys,σ,T,coeffs]
+The comparison functions expect a separate functional, so Q[phys,σ,T,coeffs] is a wrapper which calls Q from a properly parameterized model.)

 Show code cell source